C-BB-World/Deburn-BackEnd-Staging/docs/v2/architecture/circles.md

 - Not a group member → 403 Forbidden
 - Group not active → 400 Bad Request
 - Invalid scheduledAt (in past) → 400 Bad Request

 ---

+### Pipeline 3b: Group Messaging

+Group members can send and view chat messages within their group.

+**Steps (send message):**
+1. Validate user is a member of the group
+2. Save message via GroupMessageService (encrypted if available)
+3. Send in-app notifications to all other group members (type: `group_message`)
+4. Send email notifications with message preview (first 100 chars)

+**Steps (list messages):**
+1. Validate user is a member of the group
+2. Return paginated messages with `hasMore` flag

+**Error Cases:**
+- Not a group member → 403 Forbidden (`NOT_GROUP_MEMBER`)
+- Empty or oversized content → 400 Bad Request

+---